 All you have to do is find a forum (or a sub-forum) related to your industry — which is easily done via Google or by surfing Reddit.
 Once found, you’ll discover discussions being led by respected members of the community.
 They themselves may be influencers you should pay attention to.
 Otherwise, participants in those discussions will likely refer to influencers at some stage, pointing you in the right direction in the process.

 3. Discovery Tools

 The internet is ripe with a range of influencer discovery tools that you can fall back on in case social media and forums bear no fruit.

-Very similar to Buzzsumo, but with some key differences, Influencity allows you to identify the most relevant influencers by localization, age, language, topics, audience data, and more.
-What makes this service different is that you can Launch an influencer marketing campaign directly through the app and analyze the campaigns performance without leaving the platform.
+Very similar to Buzzsumo, but with some key differences, Influence allows you to identify the most relevant influencers by localization, age, language, topics, audience data, and more.
+What makes this service different is that you can launch an influencer marketing campaign directly through the app and analyze the performance of the campaign without leaving the platform.

-This is an extremely useful hashtag and keyword tracking tool which allows you to track a number of hashtags in real time.
+This is an extremely useful hashtag and keyword tracking tool which allows you to track the number of hashtags in real-time.
 This is a neat way to quickly track the activity of influencers in your sector.

-Before reaching out to any influencer, make sure you are clear about your own product and are sure there is good synergy with your product and the influencer.
+Before reaching out to an influencer, make sure you are clear about your own product and are sure there is good synergy between your product and the influencer.

 There is no point asking an influencer to flaunt your beard grooming kit if his followers are predominantly female.
 Research them, analyze their engagement, and then approach with the right data and knowledge on your side.

 Beyond that, the reality is that finding an influencer should be easy.
 If they aren’t easily found on social media, through discussion forums, or through any of the discovery tools listed above — they aren’t very strong influencers.